 Bowness – Bowness Park – 8900 48 Ave.
 N.W.

-Coming in close behind is the new accessible playground at Bowness Park.
 One of Calgary’s most popular parks for years, now has an excellent playground as well.
 Younger kids will love the ramps and the train structure and older kids will love running up high on the bigger climber.
-Bowness Park is scheduled to fully reopen later this year.
-When it does Bowness Park will have many other great features including a wading pool and miniature train.
+Bowness Park is now fully reopened and also has many other great features including a wading pool and miniature ride on train.

 East Village – 7 Ave and 6 St SE